Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 | Microplastics | Synthetic fabrics shed particles | Polluting oceans globally |

-- Rich Textile Heritage: Centuries of traditional craftsmanship (Thai silk, cotton weaving, natural dyeing)
+- Textile Heritage: Thai silk, cotton weaving, and natural dyeing go back centuries

-- Growing Conscious Consumer Base: Increasing demand for ethical fashion
+- Conscious Consumers: Demand for ethical fashion keeps rising

-- Local Artisan Communities: Supporting traditional makers through modern design
+- Artisan Access: You can meet traditional makers and commission through modern designers

 Three Tiers of Sustainable Fashion